mussieh/RESTful_API_TESTER/README.md

 RESTful API Tester is a simple Android application that tests a RESTful API.
 In this case, the application queries Google's Books API searching for a given book's title and author's name.
 The app is based on the Android Developer Fundamentals Course found [here](https://www.gitbook.com/@google-developer-training), and has an updated layout using a ConstraintLayout with a modular classification of the classes involved.
-It also cleans up the code and adds a progress indicator.
+It also has a cleaned up code and a progress indicator.

 ## Getting Started